 That said, the Audio Desk option is undoubtedly on another level.
 Their Vinyl Cleaner Pro system is unique in combining ultrasonic cleaning with the addition of conventional mechanical cleaning via rotating microfiber cleaning drums.

-It’s a best of both worlds solution where the ultrasonic process reaches deep in the groove, and the mechanical element makes light work of grease and fingerprints that some ultrasonic machines can struggle to remove entirely.
+It’s a best-of-both-worlds solution where the ultrasonic process reaches deep in the groove, and the mechanical element makes light work of grease and fingerprints that some ultrasonic machines can struggle to remove entirely.

 According to Degritter, the 120Khz frequency of their design “provides a finer and more evenly distributed cleaning action than lower-frequency systems.”

 The power behind the Degritter is also impressive; it features a 300W ultrasonic amplifier, and the cleaning bath has four ultrasonic transducers, two on both sides, for full record coverage.
+This is considerably more powerful than the more affordable Humminguru, but then again, the price difference is also significant.

 The Bottom Line: Ultrasonic Record Cleaners